Heating and Cooling Units for Apartments and Condos

 PTAC Units

-PTACs are self-contained units or unitary cooling and heating systems, meaning that their main components, like the condenser, compressor, expansion valve and evaporator, are located and integrated into one, single casing.
+PTACs are self-contained units or unitary cooling and heating systems.
+Their main components, like the condenser, compressor, expansion valve and evaporator are located and integrated into one single casing.

 Let’s go over the potential pros and cons of this system.